ProgeMama/wotech-first/README.md

 ## About me 🦊

 🔸  Motivated and adaptable professional
     with a strong background in retail management and category management, transitioning into the field of Information Technology with Programming.

-🔸 Enthusiastic about learning new skills and technologies, including Java, Python, SQL, DevOps, and AI.
+🔸  Enthusiastic about learning new skills and technologies,
+    including Java, Python, SQL, DevOps, and AI.

 🔸  Currently studying programming in the WoTech programme.

-🔸 WoTech is a reskilling program, run by Riga TechGirls and Smartworkacademy, which prepares women for a junior positions in the programming field.
+🔸  WoTech is a reskilling program,
+    run by Riga TechGirls and Smartworkacademy,
+    which prepares women for a junior positions in the programming field.

 🔸  Looking for an internship

 ## Technical skills
 ✅ Test Planning

 ✅ Black and White Box Testing

 ✅ Test cases

 ✅ Scrum

 ✅ JIRA

 ✅ JIRA Zephyr

 ✅ Chrome DevTools

 ✅ Selenium IDE

 ✅ TestRail

 ✅ IntelliJ IDEA

 ✅ Java

 ✅ Python

 ✅ Github

 ## Soft skills
 ✅ Ability to learn quickly

 ✅ Friendly communication

 ✅ Results-driven mindset

 ✅ Adapting to changes

 ✅ Planning and time management skills

 ✅ Attentive to detail

 ✅ Positive attitude

 ## Contact me
-1. eesmaaliisa@gmail.com
+🔸 eesmaaliisa@gmail.com

-## My favourite part of code
+## Some study codes
 ```java

      public class Main {